Utshaan/Utshaan/README.md

 - I’m currently working on a [helix to zed theme porter](https://github.com/utshaan/hxzedtc)

-- I’m currently learning **Rust**, and trying not to pracastinate everyday
+- I’m currently learning **Rust**, and trying not to procastinate everyday

 - How to reach me **omninight.business@gmail.com**